emad-elsaid/emad-elsaid.github.io/Home.md

 # About this site

-* Built using Xlog from a [repository hosted on Github](https://github.com/emad-elsaid/emad-elsaid.github.io).
+* Xlog built this website from [github.com/emad-elsaid/emad-elsaid.github.io](https://github.com/emad-elsaid/emad-elsaid.github.io).
-* If you found any typos or mistakes please click on "Edit on Github" button at the top right and open a pull request with the changes :pray:
+* If you found any typos or mistakes please click on "Edit on Github" button at the top right then open a pull request with the changes :pray:
 * ActivityPub interface that exposes all pages to  [**@Emad@www.emadelsaid.com**](/.well-known/webfinger) outbox.